 CoderDojo Twin Cities Micropython

-This website and GitHub repository is for sharing teaching resources to teach MicroPython to students in 5th to 12th grades (10-18 years old).
+This website and GitHub repository are for sharing resources to teach MicroPython to students in 5th to 12th grades (10-18 years old).
 The course assumes that either a mentor, teacher or students have access to at least one microcontroller such as the $4 Raspberry Pi Pico or the $10 ESP32.
 Students should also have access to some low-cost sensors (buttons, potentiometers, ultrasonic distance sensor) and displays such as LEDs or OLED displays.

 If you are looking for a specific topic, please remember to use the search function in the upper right of the website.
-The website is best displayed on a wide screen to seen the left navigation bar on the left although the website also works on the small screens of mobile phones and tablets.
+The website is best displayed on a wide screen to see the navigation bar on the left although the website also works on the small screens of mobile phones and tablets.

 Course Outline